 What’s your playbook for ecommerce success?
 It probably begins with enticing and converting customers, and ends with retaining them.
 Along the way, you’ll look to increase average order value.

 Why you have to focus on raising order value

 But how do you get the most from each customer order?
-And why even bother raising order value in the first place?
+And why even bother raising average order value in the first place?
 Unless you're Amazon, you have to focus on elevating order value if you don't want your shipping and infrastructure costs to eventually gobble up your margins.

 Think of it this way: Even if you are getting a huge amount of orders, this major order volume is actually very expensive, considering all the labor, listing and inventory management required to sustain it.
 The only way out is to increase order value without simultaneously turning off customers.